 Gatherings and park spaces

-Restrictions on gatherings were levied in every province or territory, with limited exceptions such as persons from the same household.
+Restrictions on gatherings were levied in every province or territory, with limited exceptions, such as persons from the same household.
 British Columbia was the most permissive province; throughout the pandemic, BC allowed gatherings of fewer than 50 persons.
 Next most liberal was Alberta, which limited gatherings to fewer than 15 persons.
 Manitoba, New Brunswick, Saskatchewan, and Yukon restricted gatherings to 10 persons.
 Ontario restricted gatherings to 5 persons.
-Nunavut initially banned gatherings of any size but revised order after CCLA advocacy to allow gatherings of fewer than 5 persons.
+Nunavut initially banned gatherings of any size but revised its order after CCLA advocacy to allow gatherings of fewer than 5 persons.
 Quebec and the Northwest Territories banned all gatherings with few exceptions.

 Some provinces and municipalities issued more fine-grained physical distancing orders.
 For example, Ontario and some of its municipalities created rules regarding parks, including the “closure” of “outdoor recreational amenities” such as outdoor playgrounds, sports fields, and benches.
 The city of Toronto ordered that persons who were not from the same household had to maintain 2 metres of distance in parks and public squares.